josherrickson/stats-notes-old/Stata/splinesvsinteraction.md

 ^#^^#^ Interaction model 1 - Continuity at intervention

-If we use a version of `x` which is re-centered around the intervention point (a linear transformation, not affecting the model fit), we can instead obtain a coefficient on `z` that's interpretable.
+If we use a version of `x` which is re-centered around the intervention point (a linear transformation, not affecting the model fit), we can instead obtain a coefficient on the interaction that's interpretable.

 ~~~~
 <<dd_do>>